bearror/oletus/readme.md

 [![Build Status](https://travis-ci.org/bearror/oletus.svg?branch=master)](https://travis-ci.org/bearror/oletus)

-A tiny, zero configuration, zero dependency test runner for ECMAScript Modules.
-For those wanting to get started quickly—and if you need to switch to the bigger guns, *your test are already written in a compatible syntax*.
+A tiny, zero configuration, zero dependency test runner for ECMAScript Modules for getting started quick.
+If you eventually need to switch to the bigger guns, *you don't have to rewrite your tests*.

 ## Test Syntax